 Fascia rollers or massage rollers are foam rollers with which painfully altered fasciae can be effectively treated.
 The name of the market leader Blackroll is often used as a synonym for the entire product category.

 What are fasciae?

 Fascia is part of the connective tissue and forms a vast network in our body.
 They connect muscles with bones, for example, and run through organs and joints.
 The tendons and ligaments, as well as joint capsules, are also part of the fascia tissue.

 In short: fasciae can be found almost everywhere.
 And yet, just a few years ago, doctors and scientists couldn’t do much with it.
-But it is now clear: fasciae have a significant influence on well-being, health and performance.
-Fascia is not simply a whitish fibre substance but instead form a kind of communication network with pain receptors and nerve cells.
+But it is now clear: fasciae have a significant influence on well-being, health, and performance.
+Fascia is not simply a whitish fiber substance but instead forms a communication network with pain receptors and nerve cells.

 So if it hurts anywhere, it could be painfully altered, sticky, scarred fascia.
 More and more athletes swear by fascia rolls for treatment.
 To what extent fascia rolls help athletes with symptoms is scientifically controversial.
 There are few significant studies.
 Some medical professionals even warn against its use.

 Regardless of this, there are now many manufacturers and a correspondingly large selection of products on the market.
-The fascia tools differ in shape, hardness, size, colour, material, and price.
+The fascia tools differ in shape, hardness, size, color, material, and price.

 One can say that massage rollers with a softer degree of hardness and a larger contact surface are more suitable for self-massage beginners, as the application can be very painful.
 Instead of the fascia rolls, there are also small foam balls for targeted, selective use.